-There are cases where all three constraints in (17) cannot be guaranteed together (i.e., $\widetilde{S}=\emptyset$ ).
+There are cases where all three constraints in (17) cannot be guaranteed together (i.e., $\tilde{S} = \emptyset$).
 In such a case, our algorithm chooses a rational step size based on Stage 3 to ensure at least IU' interference requirement is always satisfied.
 Moreover, the stopping criterion is applied to guarantee that SU's transmit power is within the allowable range.
 Note that in this case, the algorithm sacrifices the SINR of SUs.
 Thus, the constraint (2a) may be violated.
 This is reasonable because in DSA, FCC regulation demands that IU's performance has to be guaranteed and SU's maximum power limit cannot be exceeded.
-Therefore, in this special case, some SUs have to fix their transmit power due to ESC's interference requirement or SU's transmit power limit unless the algorithm guides them to update the transmit power, while other SUs keep on updating their transmit power until the convergence of the system.
+Therefore, in this special case, some SUs have to fix their transmit power limit unless the algorithm guides them to update the transmit power, while other SUs keep on updating their transmit power until the convergence of the system.